MedicalYajieChen/MS_conf/README.md

 ```

 ## Acknowledgement
-Part of the code is revised from the [Tensorflow implementation of CycleGAN](https://github.com/leehomyc/cyclegan-1).
+Part of the code is revised from the [Pytorch implementation of CycleGAN](https://github.com/leehomyc/cyclegan-1).

 ## Note
 * The repository is being updated